CSC207-UofT/Course-Project-group-045/Phase 0/Scenario Walkthrough.md

 Scenario Walkthrough

-Note: *UI is implemented but not connected to rest of the skeleton program.
+Note: *Controllers.UI is implemented but not connected to rest of the skeleton program.
 Instead, skeleton program prints and takes text input from the console/terminal*

-Program is started by running the main of the Game class.
+Program is started by running the main of the Controllers.Game class.

-Game initializes one instance of Map, as well as multiple instances of PlayerChar and EnemyChar, which are subclasses of the abstract class Character.
+Controllers.Game initializes one instance of Entity.Map, as well as multiple instances of PlayerChar and Entity.EnemyChar, which are subclasses of the abstract class Entity.Character.

-These PlayerChar and EnemyChar instances are utilized by methods in Map that place them onto the Map.
+These PlayerChar and Entity.EnemyChar instances are utilized by methods in Entity.Map that place them onto the Entity.Map.

-Map keeps track of these character positions on a 2D array.
+Entity.Map keeps track of these character positions on a 2D array.

-The class Game runs a loop that takes inputs from the terminal and makes the characters perform actions by calling on the Action class.
+The class Controllers.Game runs a loop that takes inputs from the terminal and makes the characters perform actions by calling on the UseCase.Action class.

-Game also makes checks to ensure that the inputs are usable, and prints to the terminal if they are not.
+Controllers.Game also makes checks to ensure that the inputs are usable, and prints to the terminal if they are not.

-When a character's health reaches 0, they are removed from Map.
+When a character's health reaches 0, they are removed from Entity.Map.

-When all instances of EnemyChar are removed from Map, the program ends.
+When all instances of Entity.EnemyChar are removed from Entity.Map, the program ends.